Dream of Greenfield Airport at Itanagar to Become a Reality Soon » Northeast Today

 On receipt of the environment clearance from the Ministry of Environment & Forest, the Steering Committee of the Ministry of Civil Aviation had cleared the proposal of Greenfield Airport at Hollongi on December 28, 2018.

 The PIB meeting in the Ministry of Finance, today, cleared the proposal after detailed deliberations on each item of the project proposal.
-At an estimated cost of Rs.1055 Crores, the Greenfield Airport at Hollongi will be a state-of-the-art infrastructure which will propel economic development besides improving connectivity for the local population.
-Tourism will also see a huge boost with this project.
+At an estimated cost of Rs.955.37 Crores (central share) and 87 Crore (state share) totaling 1043 Crores, the Greenfield Airport at Hollongi will be a state-of-the-art infrastructure which will propel economic development besides improving connectivity for the local population.

 The PIB after very detailed discussion approved the land acquisition rate as proposed by the Committee and endorsed by the State Govt.
 However, the PIB noted that it shall be the responsibility of the State Govt to hand over the land free of all encumbrances to the AAI and set a target to have the Airport ready within 4 years.